 In both parts above, the graduate committee will determine of the topics are consistent with the option that the student is pursuing.

 After completing the comprehensive examinations, each student chooses a dissertation advisor and prepares a Dissertation Proposal.
 Usually students choose an advisor from contacts made through their course work.
-For a list of faculty research interests, see our Research Faculty page.
-The dissertation committee will be formed, and the student will meet with this committee for an oral defense of his dissertation proposal.
+The dissertation committee will be formed, and the student will meet with this committee for an oral defense of his/her dissertation proposal.
 The dissertation proposal is a substantial document describing the problem to be worked on and the methods to be used, as well as demonstrating the student's proficiency in written communication.
-Upon approval by the dissertation committee, the dissertation proposal is filed with the Graduate School of the University.
-Acceptance of the dissertation proposal must occur before the end of the sixth semester of study or before completing four credit hours of dissertation research (Mathematics 7990), whichever comes later.

 Each Ph.D. candidate must write a dissertation that is an original contribution to the field on a topic approved by the candidate's Ph.D. committee and the department, and which meets the standards and requirements set by the Graduate School including the public defense of the dissertation.
 Students working on a dissertation may enroll in Ph.D.
 Dissertation Research, as appropriate for the selected option.
 A maximum of 9 hours Dissertation Research can be used toward the required hours of work in courses numbered 5000 or above.